osrf/collaboration/physics_api.md

       /// frame.
       /// \return Angular acceleration of the body in the world frame.
       public: math::Vector3 GetWorldAngularAccel() const;

+### Set Forces / Torques

+      /// \brief Set the force applied to the body.
+      /// \param[in] _force Force value.
+      public: virtual void SetForce(const math::Vector3 &_force) = 0;

+      /// \brief Set the torque applied to the body.
+      /// \param[in] _torque Torque value.
+      public: virtual void SetTorque(const math::Vector3 &_torque) = 0;

+      /// \brief Add a force to the body.
+      /// \param[in] _force Force to add.
+      public: virtual void AddForce(const math::Vector3 &_force) = 0;

+      /// \brief Add a force to the body, components are relative to the
+      /// body's own frame of reference.
+      /// \param[in] _force Force to add.
+      public: virtual void AddRelativeForce(const math::Vector3 &_force) = 0;

+      /// \brief Add a force to the body using a global position.
+      /// \param[in] _force Force to add.
+      /// \param[in] _pos Position in global coord frame to add the force.
+      public: virtual void AddForceAtWorldPosition(const math::Vector3 &_force,
+                  const math::Vector3 &_pos) = 0;

+      /// \brief Add a force to the body at position expressed to the body's
+      /// own frame of reference.
+      /// \param[in] _force Force to add.
+      /// \param[in] _relPos Position on the link to add the force.
+      public: virtual void AddForceAtRelativePosition(
+                  const math::Vector3 &_force,
+                  const math::Vector3 &_relPos) = 0;

+      /// \brief Add a torque to the body.
+      /// \param[in] _torque Torque value to add to the link.
+      public: virtual void AddTorque(const math::Vector3 &_torque) = 0;

+      /// \brief Add a torque to the body, components are relative to the
+      /// body's own frame of reference.
+      /// \param[in] _torque Torque value to add.
+      public: virtual void AddRelativeTorque(const math::Vector3 &_torque) = 0;

 ### Get Forces / Torques